Blog – Posted on Tuesday, Feb 04

 9. An Ember in the Ashes by Sabaa Tahir

-The first installment in an acclaimed fantasy series, An Ember in the Ashes offers some of the best worldbuilding in YA fantasy.
+The first installment in an acclaimed fantasy young adult book series, An Ember in the Ashes offers some of the best worldbuilding in YA fantasy.
 In its painstakingly rendered, Rome-inspired Martial Empire, members of the deposed former ruling class, the Scholars, live in bondage and poverty under the thumbs of the Martial overlords who displaced them.

 Laia, a young Scholar girl, witnesses Martial brutality firsthand when her brother is arrested under suspicion of treason.
 Desperate to save him from a cruel death, she throws her lot in with a shadowy rebel faction with links to her late parents.
 Now working as their spy, she infiltrates an elite military academy where she meets Elias, a trainee being groomed for the highest echelons of Martial power.
 But Elias has no desire for a crown on his head — or for blood on his hands.
 Together, these two unlikely allies strike at the very root of the empire’s corruption.